 Summer is the time for the fantastically entertaining and historical festivals of the Moors and Christians festival.
 The locals wear their brightly coloured costumes with pride as they parade along the streets to the music of the local Spanish pipe and drum bands.
 Calpe generally has a week of festivals and families are encouraged to engage in most of the activities.

 Calpe is a town rich in history and culture and its strategic position on the coast has attracted many voyagers and settlers throughout history.
 Remains of Iberian tribes have been found around the town.
 Later, the Romans founded Calpe as a prosperous colony, whose main activity was drying and salting fish.

 Christians and Moors lived peacefully for a time but were subjected to attacks by pirates during the 14th-17th centuries.

 The peace of the 18th century enabled Calpe to regenerate and form the current tourist location.

 Calpe is dominated by the towering rock of Ifach which reaches an impressive 332m, rising almost sheer above the sea and is a nature reserve.
 The summit of the rock is reached after a tough climb up a footpath, by means of a short tunnel through the upper part of the rock.
 Be warned the path above the tunnel has almost no safety features and is not recommended for anybody with a fear of heights, the very young, or the remotely unfit.

-It is a genuinely tough and dangerous climb.
-From the top, magnificent panoramic views can be had.
+It is a genuinely tough and dangerous climb with rewarding magnificent panoramic views at the top.
 On a clear day, the island of Ibiza is visible.

 The old town walls and the Church known as Iglesia Vieja are well worth visiting.
 This Church is the only remaining example of Mudejar-Gothic architecture within Valencia.